Hosting a party

 The information you provide on the party registration form will be kept in strict confidence and used only by police in the event police need to respond to an incident at your party.

-Please note: registering your party with WA Police does not mean that police will provide security for your party and that the capacity of police to undertake patrols of party venues or to visit a party venue in the event of trouble will depend on other demands on resources at the time and the nature of the event in question.
+Please note: registering your party with the WA Police Force does not mean that police will provide security for your party and that the capacity of police to undertake patrols of party venues or to visit a party venue in the event of trouble will depend on other demands on resources at the time and the nature of the event in question.

 You can register as late as the day of the party / event; however the registration form will accept a date up to a maximum of 28 days in advance.
-Once you have submitted the online form your party / event will be registered with the Western Australia Police.
+Once you have submitted the online form your party / event will be registered with the Western Australia Police Force.
 Please note: Should you encounter any problems at your party / event that require Police attendance please call 131444.

 Contacting police: For police assistance in the event of trouble call 131444 or in an emergency call 000.Out-of-control gatherings frequently asked questions